 Inventory, 12 ct : 0

-The boysenberry was developed during the Great Depression by Rudolf Boysen, a Swedish immigrant and horticulturist who lived in the Napa Valley region of California.
-His first plant to bear fruit was in 1923.
-The boysenberry would find commercial success under the growing guidance and development of farmer and berry "expert" Walter Knott of Knott's Berry Farm.
-The boysenberry's popularity is the single most reason for making Knott's Berry Farm so famous.
-Boysenberries grow as trailing vines throughout the Western Coast of the United States and they have been naturalized in Northern New Zealand, where the fruit is grown for commercial export more than anywhere else in the world.
-Boysenberry bushes only bear fruit during the summer months and cannot tolerate soil that freezes.
+The Boysenberry was developed during the Great Depression by Rudolf Boysen, a Swedish immigrant and horticulturist who lived in the Napa Valley region of California.
+The Boysenberry would later find commercial success under the guidance of farmer and berry "expert" Walter Knott of Knott's Berry Farm.
+In fact, it was the Boysenberry's immense popularity that put Knott's Berry Farm on the map and made it into the famous farm that we know today.
+Boysenberries grow on trailing vines throughout the Western Coast of the United States.
+They have been naturalized in Northern New Zealand, where the fruit is grown for commercial export more than anywhere else.

 Recipes that include Boysenberries.
 One is easiest, three is harder.